ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 # Tensorflow-example-for-beginners
 This is a step by step guide on implementing a Tensorflow-keras model.
 This is made for those with minimal experience in Python, some understanding of machine learning theory, and minimal experience in writing machine learning algorithems in Python.

+This tutorial assumes you have Tensorflow-GPU, Python (v3.6), and Ipython installed on your machine.